KevinNguyen4/Pokemon/README.md

 See how to match up pokemon from different sites
 Scrape Pikalytics each format->Put in DB for the ones you find, but don't replace(some aren't in national dex for gen 9)
     which also gets u the most recent data
+See how to update it instead of dropping and redoing it each time lol names might be a little weird primary keys for number/name